HungNguyen31/crud-website/README.md

 ## Project Introduction

--Website for mixed data management and processing, use NodeJS's ExpressJS framework to build logic for the server part of the website, JWT for authentication and authorization, EJS and Tailwind CSS for the client part of the website.
+- Website for mixed data management and processing, use NodeJS's ExpressJS framework to build logic for the server part of the website, JWT for authentication and authorization, EJS and Tailwind CSS for the client part of the website.
 There is also a set of RESTful APIs for data processing.
--Main function: Create, read, update, delete, and search data.
+- Main function: Create, read, update, delete, and search data.
 Upload single and multiple files.
 Login, register and logout.
--Technologies: NodeJS, ExpressJS, Tailwind CSS, EJS, MySQL.
+- Technologies: NodeJS, ExpressJS, Tailwind CSS, EJS, MySQL.
--Number of members: 1.
+- Number of members: 1.

 ## Getting Started